oracle-livelabs/oci-core/oci-fullstackdrs/introduction/introduction-ocw24.md

 ## Overview of OCI Full Stack Disaster Recovery and the workshop

 Oracle Cloud Infrastructure (OCI) Full Stack Disaster Recovery orchestrates the transition of compute, database, and applications between OCI regions from around the globe with a single click.
-Customers can automate the steps needed to recover one or more business systems without redesigning or re-architecting existing infrastructure, databases, or applications and without needing specialized management or conversion servers.

-Throughout this workshop, we will use Full Stack DR to denote OCI Full Stack Disaster recovery.
+Customers can automate the steps needed to recover one or more business systems without redesigning or re-architecting existing infrastructure, databases, or applications and without needing specialized management or conversion servers.Throughout this workshop, we will use Full Stack DR to denote OCI Full Stack Disaster recovery.

 - Full Stack DR assures comprehensive business continuity from a variety of data center outages.
 Using Disaster Recovery Service for disaster recovery ensures that organizations are minimally impacted if there is a region-wide outage or Availability Domain outage.